 A pillow that doesn’t fit your properly or doesn’t provide enough support may lead to discomfort while sleeping or waking up in pain.
 It’s would be far more beneficial for you to wake up refreshed and energized for your day.
 And to do that we need to find a pillow that’s not only comfortable for you to sleep on but also provides the proper support to your neck structures.

-There are 3 criteria that you must consider.
+Three criteria that you must consider:

 First, you must consider the size of the pillow.
 Basically, if you have broader shoulder, than you’d need a thicker pillow to support you properly.

 Second, consider the material that the pillow is made out of.
 If you have allergies, than it would be wise to go with a hypoallergenic.
 Pillows can be made from many different materials so be sure to check the details on the packaging to ensure that it’s what you’re looking for.
 Also, be sure to wash your pillow cover regularly.
 They must be replaced every year or two on average, but this depends on the quality of the material.